Come to a comfortable seat.

 After butterfly,

-I like to do some counter poses of windshield wipers.
+I like to do some counter poses.

-So you can sit back a little bit.
+So you can sit back a little bit,

-Come off a blanket if you were sitting on it.
+Come off a blanket if you were sitting on it,

 Widen your feet.

-And just take your knees over to one side.
+Keep your knees bent and just take your knees over to one side.

 And then back up and over to the other.